alshedivat/al-folio/README.md

 4. Wait for a few minutes and let the action complete.
 You can see the progress in the **Actions** tab.
 If completed successfully, in addition to the `master` branch, your repository should now have a newly built `gh-pages` branch.
 5. Finally, in the **Settings** of your repository, in the Pages section, set the branch to `gh-pages` (**NOT** to `master`).
 For more details, see [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source).

+If you keep your site on another branch, open `.github/workflows/deploy.yml` **on the branch you keep your website on** and change on->push->branches and on->pull\_request->branches to the branch you keep your website on.
+This will trigger the action on pulls/pushes on that branch.
+The action will then deploy the website on the branch it was triggered from.

 <details><summary>(click to expand) <strong>Manual deployment to GitHub Pages:</strong></summary>